Whatapalaver/100_Days_of_Code/r1-log.md

 ## Log

 ### R1D14
 Chapter 5 of TWGR sent me into a tail spin.
 I can't get my head around self.
 I tried some Ruby katas on Codewars and just can't get them to run, even at 8kyu.
 In desperation I headed to Learn Ruby the Hard Way.
-Ex 13 onwards.
+Ex 13 to Ex 17.
+Loads of example programs for opening and then reading and writing to files.

 ### R1D13
 More CSS Grid tutorial but I struggled to stay engaged today.
 Seemed a bit too hard to follow along and scrimba doesn't seem to be quite as interactive as it promises.